Announcement type: Notice of Solicitation for Grant Applications.

 A. Award Amount

-ETA intends to fund approximately seventy-five (75) grants ranging from $500,000 to $2 million through this competition.
-However, this does not preclude ETA from funding grants at either a lower or higher amount, or funding a smaller or larger number of projects, based on the type and the number of quality submissions.
-Applicants should recognize that the funds available through this SGA are designed to complement additional leveraged resources rather than be the sole source of funds for the proposal.
+ETA intends to fund approximately seventy-five (75) grants ranging from $500,000 to $2 million through this competition; however, this does not preclude ETA from funding grants at either a lower or higher amount, or funding a smaller or larger number of projects, based on the type and the number of quality submissions.
+Applicants are encouraged to submit budgets for quality projects at whatever funding level is appropriate to their project.
+Nevertheless, applicants should recognize that the funds available through this SGA are intended to complement additional leveraged resources rather than be the sole source of funds for the proposal.

 B. Period of Performance